 This newsletter is decidedly not straight.
 It’s actually about the LGBTQ+ folks fighting for a more inclusive future in the Boy Scouts of America.
-It gives Scouters, parents, families and allies the inside story of how this organization is changing, and how activists are making it happen.
+It gives Scouters, parents, families and allies the inside story of how this organization is changing—and how you can play a part in making it happen.

 Who am I?

 This newsletter is written by me, Mike De Socio, a queer journalist and eagle scout.
-I grew up in New Jersey, where I worked my way through the ranks and cut my teeth as a student journalist reporting on Hurricane Sandy.
+I grew up in New Jersey, where I worked my way through the ranks and cut my teeth as a student journalist reporting on the BSA’s gay membership controversy.
 Now I live in upstate New York with my partner, and work as an independent journalist covering cities, climate change and the LGBTQ+ community.

 There are two ways to subscribe to Morally Straight, but either option will ensure you don’t miss a thing.

 Sign up for free, and you’ll receive one email every week, on Fridays at 9 a.m.
 Eastern.
 These posts include: